Universal basic income by country: United Kingdom

 Guy Standing is perhaps the most well known contemporary advocate of the idea.
 In his book The Precariat - the new dangerous class, he blames globalization for having plunged more and more people into the precariat, which he analyses as a new emerging social class.
 He concludes on the necessity for "governments to provide basic security as a right" through a basic income.
 Other advocates include Edward Skidelsky and Robert Skidelsky, who argued for basic income in their book called How Much is Enough?, Malcolm Torry who is Director of the UK Citizen's Income Trust, Louise Haagh, chair of the Basic Income Earth Network, and Annie Miller who co-founded Citizens Basic Income Network Scotland.

+In 2023 three universal basic income pilot schemes of £1,600 a month each were launched, one in Wales for those leaving care, and in England two micro-projects in Jarrow, in North East England, and East Finchley.

 North America

 Canada

 William Aberhart, premier of Alberta, was inspired by Major C. H. Douglas Social Credit theory and tried to implement a basic income for Albertans during the 1930s.
 However, he was thwarted in his attempts by the Federal Government of the time.

 The city of Dauphin, Manitoba, Canada, took part in an experimental guaranteed income program ("Mincome") between 1974 and 1979.

 In November 2013, a poll commissioned by the Trudeau Foundation found that 46% of Canadians favored and 42% opposed replacing current economic assistance with a guaranteed national income.

 Starting in 2014, the Liberal Party of Canada, the Green Party of Canada, the Pirate Party of Canada, provincial party Québec Solidaire, and conservative senator Hugh Segal have been advocating for basic income in Canada.
 Mike Redmond, leader of the New Democratic Party of Prince Edward Island, has supported a basic income pilot project on Prince Edward Island.

 In 2017 the Liberal Government of Ontario announced that in 2017 they would launch the Ontario Basic Income Pilot Project in the cities of Hamilton, Lindsay and Thunder Bay.
 Selected residents received CAD$17,000.
-The newly-elected Progressive Conservative government announced in August 2018 that the pilot would be halted, and payments concluded by 31 March 2019.
+The newly elected Progressive Conservative government announced in August 2018 that the pilot would be halted, and payments concluded by 31 March 2019.

-The British Columbia Basic Income Expert Panel Report, released on 28 January 2021, is based on over 40 commissioned studies and “is likely one of the most exhaustive examinations on the viability of a guaranteed income conducted anywhere in the world.”
-The panel concluded that for B.C., a system constructed around “a basic income for all” as its main pillar “is not the most just policy option.
-The needs of people in this society are too diverse to be effectively answered simply with a cheque from the government.”
-A UBI was found to be “orders of magnitude” more expensive than income-tested support programs that provide similar poverty reduction.
+The British Columbia Basic Income Expert Panel Report, released on 28 January 2021, is based on over 40 commissioned studies and "is likely one of the most exhaustive examinations on the viability of a guaranteed income conducted anywhere in the world."
+The panel concluded that for B.C., a system constructed around "a basic income for all" as its main pillar "is not the most just policy option.
+The needs of people in this society are too diverse to be effectively answered simply with a cheque from the government."
+A UBI was found to be "orders of magnitude" more expensive than income-tested support programs that provide similar poverty reduction.
 The panel also determined that a basic income pilot would not be useful, chiefly because pilots are, by their nature, temporary and cannot provide evidence on long-term impacts.